tarantool/ansible-cartridge/doc/scenario.md

 - `instance_info` - information for a current instance ([more details here](#role-facts-descriptions));
 - `single_instances_for_each_machine` - list of instances (Ansible hosts), one for each physical machine;
 - `delivered_package_path` - remote path to file of delivered package;
-- `needs_restart` - if instance should be restarted to apply code or configuration changes.
+- `needs_restart` - if instance should be restarted to apply code or configuration changes (to determine if it's should be checked if instance should be restarted).

 Input facts (set by config):

-- `expelled` - indicates if instance must be expelled from topology;
+- `expelled` - indicates if instance must be expelled from topology (to determine if it's should be checked if instance should be restarted);
-- `restarted` - if instance should be restarted or not (user forced decision);
+- `restarted` - if instance should be restarted or not (user forced decision) (to determine if it's should be checked if instance should be restarted);
 - `cartridge_app_name` - application name;
 - `cartridge_enable_tarantool_repo` - indicates if Tarantool repository should be enabled;
 - `cartridge_install_tarantool_for_tgz` - indicates if Tarantool should be enabled when use TGZ package;